-It is my honor to take up the chairmanship of the Association as of November 2018.
-The Association was established 18 years ago under the superb leadership of the late Sir Harry Fang, then Medical Superintendent of St. Paul's Hospital.
-That was a time of difficulties in the private sector after the Asian Economic Crisis and following a period of rapid expansion in the public sector.
-All the twelve private hospitals got their acts together and engaged the Trent Accreditation Scheme from the United Kingdom to conduct accreditation visits and give recommendations for improvement.
-Thus began the history of hospital accreditation in Hong Kong.
+It is my honor to take up the chairmanship of the Association since 2018.
+The Association was established in 2000 under the superb leadership of the late Sir Harry Fang, then Medical Superintendent of St. Paul's Hospital.
+That was a time of difficulty in the private sector after the Asian Economic Crisis and following a period of rapid expansion in the public sector.
+All the twelve private hospitals got their acts together and engaged the Trent Accreditation Scheme from the United Kingdom to conduct visits and give recommendations for improvement.
+Thus, began the history of hospital accreditation in Hong Kong.

-As the Visiting Doctors model predominates in the private sector, one important role of member hospitals is to ensure that medical procedures are carried out by properly qualified healthcare professionals with the requisite training and experience.
-The Association has issued a Code of Practice for Doctors to promote good clinical practice.
-Robust systems of Credentialing have been set up, again a pioneering initiative in the local healthcare scene.
+In the Hong Kong setting, visiting doctors comprise the majority of medical workforce for private hospitals.
+One important role of hospital management is to ensure that medical procedures are carried out only by properly qualified healthcare professionals with the requisite training and experience through robust systems of Credentialing.
+The Association has issued a Code of Practice for Doctors to promote good clinical practice, as well as developed comprehensive Clinical Governance systems to ensure a high standard of care.

+Throughout the last 23 years, HKPHA has gone from strength to strength with addition of new hospitals, major redevelopment of many existing hospitals, acquisition of latest technology and knowhow, and continuous improvement in hospital management to deliver the highest standard of private healthcare.
 All these would not have been possible without the illustrious leadership of previous Chairmen and office bearers, as well as the united spirit of member hospitals.
-Faced with the challenge of an ageing population, rapidly advancing medical technology, and ever-changing healthcare scene, we will pledge our utmost to improve the quality, efficiency and effectiveness of services in partnership with the public sector and the community.
+Faced with the challenge of an ageing population and ever-changing healthcare scene, we will pledge our utmost to improve the quality, efficiency and effectiveness of services in partnership with the public sector and the community.

 Dr. William Ho